-While many might be familiar with the plot, as director Celia Hohnadel explains, there is something new to be seen with every viewing of a Williams play.
+But while many might be familiar with the plot, as Hohnadel explains, there is something new to be seen with every viewing of a Williams play.

 The play, which addresses family dynamics, mostly between a mother and son, reaches out to people because, Hohnadel said, Williams work touches a universal theme.

-You get the opportunity to live vicarious through the people that you see on stage and have the chance to reach an understanding of yourself, said Hohnadel.
+You get the opportunity to live vicariously through the people that you see on stage and have the chance to reach an understanding of yourself, Hohnadel said.
 He stays current because while some themes age, family drama is always with us.

 While The Glass Menagerie is a dark play with few happy moments, Hohnadel said people are drawn to Williams work because of the strong message and the chance to feel.

-We like to go through emotions, something draws you to watch a scary movie or a movie that you know will make you cry, said Hohnadel.
+We like to go through emotions; something draws you to watch a scary movie or a movie that you know will make you cry, Hohnadel said.

 Hohnadel described Warner Robins Little Theatres production as a musical without the singing, explaining that music will be used for the transitions between scenes.
-The actors will have on period costumes, and dark colors are used on the set.
+The actors will wear period costumes, and dark colors are used on the set.

-We wanted it to be as tangible to watch as it is to hear, said Hohnadel.
+We wanted it to be as tangible to watch as it is to hear, Hohnadel said.